 Governmental constraints are policies, standards, requirements, or actions imposed by the various levels of government upon land and housing ownership and development.
 Although federal and state agencies play a role in the imposition of governmental constraints, these agencies are beyond the influence of local government and are therefore not addressed in this document.
 Most parcels in the City have adjacent utility infrastructure that is adequate to serve residential buildout identified by the City's General Plan.
-Additionally, the City has enough wet and dry utility capacity to accommodate the RHNA allocation.
-Information on utilities can be found later in this chapter.
+Though exceptions to this may occur, this is determined on a per parcel basis.